akka/akka-management/bootstrap-joining-demo/aws-api-ecs/README.md

 # Step 4: Identify your subnet IDs

-The application stack configures the demo ECS service to launch with five task. instances.
+The application stack configures the demo ECS service to launch with five task instances.

 Before you can create the cluster itself, you need to identify which subnets